Our Martial Arts School's

 Instructor - Master Raymond Mondschein

 Master Mondschein has trained in Tae Kwon Do since 1970, before which he participated in wrestling.
 In May 2003 Master Mondschein was promoted to 6th Dan by Grand Master Kim, Dong-Hoon, 9th Dan, President, Tae Kwon Do Chung Do Kwan Schools, Tucson, AZ, as certified by GM Uhm, Woon-Kyu, President of Kukkiwon - Chung Do Kwan, South Korea.
 In addition to Tae Kwon Do he studies Iaido Samurai Sword achieving his Shodan in 2004 from Sensei Cindy Jones of Collamer-Jones Karate, where he also studies Kali (Filipino Fighting Sticks).
-He has periodically trained in Chen Style Taijiquan including Chen Village Broad Sword, Kwan Dao, and spear with Bob Loce of Rochester Chen Style Taijiquan.
+He has periodically trained in Chen Style Taijiquan including weapons with Bob Loce of Rochester Chen Style Taijiquan.
 Other background includes some exposure to Muy Thai, Jun Fan/Jeet Kune Do, Ju Jitsu and Judo.
 To the traditional teaching of "empty hand" martial art, he has introduced Japanese and Isshinryu Bo Kata and Double Dagger Form from Praying Mantis Kung Fu - 7 Star Northern Shaolin.
+Most recently he has introduced Korean Bayonet Form I as instructed by Master Rico Dos Anjos, Westchester Tae Kwon Do, New York, NY.

 A timeline of Master Mondschein, University of Rochester TKD, and NATKD history: